-- in co-operation with the head teacher, determines the school"s general policy and approach to provision for children with SEND; - establishes the appropriate staffing and funding arrangements; - maintains a general oversight of the school"s work; - appoints an SEND governor to take a particular interest in and closely monitor the school"s work on behalf of children with SEND (Mrs Sarah Nicholson); - consults the Local Authority and the governing bodies of other schools, when it is necessary or desirable, in the interests of co-ordinated special educational provision in the area as a whole; - review the SEND policy annually. - publishes the SEND report (appendix I) and policy on the school website and update annually - ensure that a qualified teacher with an appropriate SENCO qualification is responsible for SEND provision from pre-school-Year 6.
+- in co-operation with the head teacher, determines the school's general policy and approach to provision for children with SEND; - establishes the appropriate staffing and funding arrangements; - maintains a general oversight of the school's work; - appoints an SEND governor to take a particular interest in and closely monitor the school's work on behalf of children with SEND); - consults the Local Authority and the governing bodies of other schools, when it is necessary or desirable, in the interests of co-ordinated special educational provision in the area as a whole; - review the SEND policy annually. - publishes the SEND report (appendix I) and policy on the school website and update annually - ensure that a qualified teacher with an appropriate SENCO qualification is responsible for SEND provision from Early Years-Year 6.

-The Head Teacher (Mrs Wendy D'Arcy):
+The Head Teacher (Mrs Nicki Hill):